Slope detection and toroidal 3-manifolds: Applications of slope detection results to toroidal manifolds

-Corollary \ref{cor: tor zhs implies lo} shows that the fundamental group of a toroidal integer homology $3$-sphere $W$ containing an essential torus $T$ admits non-trivial representations with values in $\mbox{Homeo}_+(S^1)$, and it is natural to ask if $\mbox{Homeo}_+(S^1)$ can be replaced by $PSL(2, \mathbb R)$, especially as Lidman, Pinz\'on-Caicedo and Zentner have shown that they admit irreducible representations with values in $SU(2)$ (\cite{LPZ}).
+Theorem \ref{thm: tor zhs implies lo} shows that the fundamental group of a toroidal integer homology $3$-sphere $W$ containing an essential torus $T$ admits non-trivial representations with values in $\mbox{Homeo}_+(S^1)$, and it is natural to ask if $\mbox{Homeo}_+(S^1)$ can be replaced by $PSL(2, \mathbb R)$, especially as Lidman, Pinz\'on-Caicedo and Zentner have shown that it admits irreducible representations with values in $SU(2)$ (\cite{LPZ}).
 Gao has constructed hyperbolic integer homology $3$-spheres which admit no non-trivial $PSL(2, \mathbb R)$ representations (\cite{Gao}), later shown to have left-orderable fundamental groups (\cite[\S 8.8]{Du}).
 Her work can be used to produce an infinite family of toroidal integer homology $3$-spheres with the same property.

-\begin{proposition} There is an infinite family of toroidal integer homology spheres whose fundamental groups admits no non-trivial $PSL(2, \mathbb R)$-representations. \end{proposition}
+\begin{proposition} There is an infinite family of toroidal integer homology spheres whose fundamental groups admit no non-trivial $PSL(2, \mathbb R)$-representations. \end{proposition}